leonkelvin2000/fianance2/README.md

 - *Explanation of model choice, including limitations and benefits*

 We chose this model for its ability to collaborate seamlessly, track changes, and the features to help with our particular data set for age and salary data targets.
-Limitations are that some of the data was slow rendering and we needed shut it down and revboot a couple times.
+Limitations are that some of the data was slow rendering and we needed shut it down and reboot the program a couple times.

 <img width="1438" alt="Salary" src="https://user-images.githubusercontent.com/93094173/179422952-65aac539-178a-4950-b698-74c03e70c28c.png">